etn-ccis/blui-react-design-patterns/README.md

 # React Design Patterns

-This repository holds the source code for some [PX Blue's design patterns](https://pxblue.github.io/patterns), written in React.
-The code based is arranged so that you can easily copy and paste the code examples into your own projects.
+This repository holds the source code examples for [PX Blue design patterns](https://pxblue.github.io/patterns), written in React.
+The code is organized to make it easy to copy and paste the examples into your own projects.

 ## Current Patterns